shaunpwilkinson/aphid/README.md

 tree-based sequence weighting, sequence simulation, and file import/export compatible with the  [HMMER](http://www.hmmer.org/) software package.
-`aphid` also includes functions for developing and working with standard hidden Markov models
+`aphid` also includes functions for developing and working with standard hidden Markov models.

 This package was written based on the algorithms described in the book [Biological Sequence Analysis]( https://www.amazon.com/Biological-Sequence-Analysis-Probabilistic-Proteins/dp/0521629713) by Richard Durbin, Sean Eddy, Anders Krogh and Graeme Mitchison.
-This book offers an in depth explanation of hidden Markov models and profile hidden Markov models for users of all levels of familiarity.
+This book offers an in depth explanation of hidden Markov models and profile HMMs for users of all levels of familiarity.
 Many of the examples and datasets in the package are directly derived from the text, which serves as a useful primer for this package.